-- Maintaining the organization of a living organism requires constraining the flow of energy to locally decrease, not increase entropy - Moreno characterizes such systems as autonomous - "a far-from-equilibrium system that constitutes and maintains itself establishing an organizational identity of its own, a functionally integrated (homeostatic and active) - unit based on a set of endergonic-exergonic couplings between internal self-constructing processes, as well as with other processes of interaction with its environment" " Kepa Ruiz-Mirazo, Juli Peretó and Alvaro Moreno, A - Universal Definition Of Life: Autonomy And Openended Evolution - These self-maintaining processes appear as teleological
+- Maintaining the organization of a living organism requires using energy to resist the increase in entropy - · Moreno characterizes such systems as autonomous "a far-from-equilibrium system that constitutes and maintains itself establishing an organizational identity of its own, a functionally integrated (homeostatic and active) unit based on a set of endergonic-exergonic couplings between internal self-constructing processes, as well as with other processes of interaction with its environment" " Kepa Ruiz-Mirazo, Juli Peretó and Alvaro Moreno, A Universal Definition Of Life: Autonomy And Openended Evolution - These self-maintaining processes appear as teleological

-Assessing the Maintenance of the Organism Account Like the causal role account, it treats causal effects of operations within an organism as functions But it supplies a normative perspective: when those effects serve to maintain the organism in a nonequilibrium relation to its environment Like the etiological account, it provide a normative perspective But it does not require us to turn to history to identify functions But it may not provide a clear-cut account of function Which is the organism? the cancer cell or a person? the bee or the bee colony?
-34
+Assessing the Maintenance of the Organism Account

+- · Like the causal role account, it treats causal effects of operations within an organism as functions - But it supplies a normative perspective: when those effects serve to maintain the organism in a nonequilibrium relation to its environment - · Like the etiological account, it provide a normative perspective - But it does not require us to turn to history to identify functions - · But it may not provide a clear-cut account of function Which is the organism? the cancer cell or a person? the bee or the bee colony?